amulya-belbase/Doctor-Patient-Appointment-Reports-Analysis/README.md

 The system was built on Atom (and VS code) text-editor.
 HTML, CSS and vanilla JS is used for front-end.
 PHP handles all the back-end operations.
 Web-hosting and database hosting is done by XAMPP.

-This project is in no way a perfect system therefore, additional functionalities can be added.
+You can reach me on instagram: @amulya_belbase.
+This project is in no way a perfect system, therefore, additional functionalities can be added.
 Modifications can be done.
 I had a fun time building this.
 Good Luck.